-For all four tires to maintain contact with the ground and contribute to its forward motion, all-wheel-drive vehicles have a soft suspension with a lot of spring range.
+For all four tires to maintain contact with the ground and contribute to its forward motion, ATVs have a soft suspension with a lot of spring range.
 A Cardan drive shaft ensures transmission of the engine's power to all axles and wheels.
 In your model, it's the vertical axle that enables the motor to engage and drive both of the axles.